SimonCropp/XunitContext/readme.md

 ### XunitLogger

 `XunitLogger` provides static access to the logging state for tests.
-It exposes logging methods for use from unit tests, however flushing of logs must be handled explicitly.
+It exposes logging methods for use from unit tests, however registration of [ITestOutputHelper](https://xunit.net/docs/capturing-output) and flushing of logs must be handled explicitly.

 <!-- snippet: XunitLoggerSample.cs -->
 ```cs